A Ham Radio Software Company Has Been Blacklisting Users For Leaving Negative Reviews

 I don't think he has psychological issues, I think he has psychiatric issues.

-Re:And we thought Stallman was crazy (Score:4, Informative)
+Re:And we thought Stallman was crazy (Score:5, Informative)

 The difference between being an idiot, and being a visionary, is mostly a matter of being right at the end of the day.
 Turns out Stallman is proven more correct with every passing year, as more boxes get closed, more systems get locked down, and more control gets exerted over every aspect of our lives.